-This is a cloned copy of oracle/wss_saml_or_username_token_service_policy with Local Optimization set to ON.
+This is a cloned copy of oracle/wss\saml\or\username\token\service\policy with Local Optimization set to ON.
 This is needed for local optimization to work when both client and service composite are co-located.

 This policy authenticates users using credentials provided either in SAML tokens in the WS-Security SOAP header or in the UsernameToken WS-Security SOAP header.
-The credentials in a SAML token are authenticated against a SAML login module, while the credentials in a UsernameToken are authenticated against the configured aia_wss_saml_or_username_or_http_token_service_policy_OPT_ON oracle/aia_wss10_saml_token_client_policy_OPT_ON
+The credentials in a SAML token are authenticated against a SAML login module, while the credentials in a UsernameToken are authenticated against the configured identity store.
+Only plain text mechanism is supported for the UsernameToken.
+This policy can be applied to any SOAP-based endpoint.